0x0ranm/SnifferDetector/README.md

 # Goal
-Detecting potential sniffers on Linux machines
+Detecting sniffers on Linux machines

 # Intro
 The methods presented in this study can be used to detect sniffers on Linux systems. </br>